Alumni

 DeShawna Begay

-Diné from Red Mesa, Arizona and is currently pursuing a B.A. in Native American Studies and Population Health at UNM.
-Navajo language is my passion.
-Although I am not fluent, I fully understand the language and am hoping to build my vocabulary.
-I want to be able to use my language to communicate with my people and to my Holy Deities.
-I hope to pursue a career in public health emphasizing holistic healing in healthcare, where language is a vital part of it.
+DeShawna is Diné from Red Mesa, Arizona, and is currently pursuing a B.A. in Native American Studies and Population Health at UNM.
+The Navajo language is her passion.
+Although she is not fluent, she fully understands the language, and she is hoping to build her vocabulary.
+She wants to be able to use her language to communicate with her people and with her Holy Deities.
+She hopes to pursue a career in public health, emphasizing holistic healing in healthcare, where language is a vital part of it.

 Isabella is a CODA from a multigenerational Deaf family, she is in her senior year of the sign language interpreting program with a minor in speech and hearing sciences.
 Isabella became interested in linguistics and research on ASL acquisition during her junior year and hopes to make a valuable contribution to the lab during her time.

-Rikki Farrell is a third-year student in the MA Linguistics program.
+Rikki Farrell completed their MA in Linguistics at UNM, and they currently work as an interpreter in upstate New York.
 Originally from upstate New York, they came to UNM to pursue a degree in ASL-English interpreting and fell in love with linguistics along the way.
 Rikki is interested in studying signed languages and is currently assisting Jill Morford and Erin Wilkinson in their study of predictors of ASL and English proficiency in young deaf children.

 Huitzili was raised in Albuquerque and is currently pursuing her B.A. in East Asian studies and Spanish.
 She is passionate about language acquisition and development as a means to preserve and celebrate all cultures and languages, including Nahuatl, the language that gave her the name “Huitzili”.